geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 respective cellular networks.
 NFC and the orientation sensors are functional.

-The Sprint CDMA/LTE configuration "toroplus" of Galaxy Nexus is supported experimentally.
+The Sprint CDMA/LTE configuration "toroplus" of Galaxy Nexus is supported experimentally, in the jb-mr1-dev-plus-aosp branch.
 On that configuration, the cellular network is not functional, and the other peripherals work like they do on "toro".

 The Motorola Xoom can be used in the Wi-Fi configuration "wingray"